-A personal sound amplification product, or PSAP, is a one-size-fits-all electronic device that amplifies soft sounds.
-These devices are regulated by the FDA, just as hearing aids are regulated.
-In a statement on their website, the FDA advises that these devices are not intended to be used by individuals with a decreased capacity to hear.
-Instead, they are intended for use by people with normal hearing ability who want to heighten their ability to hear for certain recreational activities, such as hunting or bird watching.
+A personal sound amplification product is a one-size-fits all electronic device that amplifies soft sounds.
+These devices are regulated by the FDA, yet aren’t designed to address hearing loss.
+Instead, PSAPs are intended for use by people with normal hearing ability who want to heighten their ability to hear for certain recreational activities (think hunting or bird watching).

 What are the risks associated with PSAPs?

-For many people, the risk may be to the wallet.
-While hearing aid sales are regulated by state laws which mandate a return period of at least 30 days, PSAP sales are unregulated and may not have a money-back return policy at all.
+- Hearing aid sales are regulated by state laws which mandate a return period of at least 30 days, while PSAP sales are unregulated and may not have a money-back return policy.

-Perhaps most importantly, hearing aids have customized output limits to make sure that the sound is not delivered at a level high enough to cause further damage to the already impaired hearing of the individual.
+- Most importantly, hearing aids have customized output limits to make sure sound is not delivered at a level high enough to cause further damage to already impaired hearing.

-Hearing aids are sophisticated FDA-approved medical devices designed specifically to treat hearing loss and are manufactured to rigorous standards.
-Hearing aid manufacturers employ highly-educated audiologists, engineers and scientists who conduct ongoing research to continuously improve sound processing algorithms and hearing aid design.
-Hearing aids are fitted and programmed by educated individuals who are tested and licensed by their state.
-These hearing care professionals are required to undergo continuous training and professional development.
+Unlike PSAPs, hearing aids are sophisticated FDA-approved medical devices specifically designed to treat hearing loss.
+Hearing aid manufacturers are held to rigorous standards and employ highly-educated audiologists, engineers and scientists who conduct ongoing research in an effort to replicate natural sound.
+And, since hearing loss is unique to each individual, hearing aids are fit and programmed to your specific needs by educated individuals who are tested and licensed by their state.
+(You can’t get that online!)

 While PSAPs are relatively simple electronic devices you can purchase over-the-counter, current hearing aid circuitry includes: